 the world in my rear view mirror and traffic noise

-second grade recess and vocal boys
+second grade recess and rowdy boys

 a price tag hanging around our necks

-shadows on the busy noon day street
+shadows on the empty small town street

 Sunday, December 16, 2018